Are There Interesting Things to Do at Abu Dhabi Airport or Should You Leave the Airport on a Layover?

 If you’re heading to more remote parts of the emirate, there are the following bus services available:

 - Service 490 – Al Ain Bus station

 - Service 240 – Al Wathba Worker City

 - Service X81 – Ruwais ADNOC Bus Station

 A large number of passengers arriving at AUH travel onward to Dubai.
 There are various ways to get to Dubai, including taxis and the Dubai shuttle bus, known as the AUH Express.

 - The Abu Dhabi Airport Express departs every hour and costs 35 AED.
 Tickets must be purchased inside the airport from the bus ticket counter.
 Note that the bus will only take you as far as Ibn Battuta Bus Station, where you must change buses, use the metro or get a taxi to your final destination in Dubai.

-- WizzAir passengers may use the coach complimentary to complete their journey to Dubai, showing only their boarding pass.
+- WizzAir passengers may use the coach complimentary to complete their journey to Dubai, showing only their boarding pass (No longer valid)

 - Etihad also offers free coach transfers for its passengers between Abu Dhabi Airport, Dubai, and Al Ain.
 For more details, click here.

 - A luxury chauffeur service is available for Etihad passengers with business class or first-class tickets.